Disturbed Site permit

 To apply for a Disturbed Site 10 or Fewer Burrows permit, please visit the FWC online permit system.
 A paper-based application is also available, but online application submission is preferred to help expedite a more timely review process.

 To apply for a Disturbed Site Conservation Permit or Disturbed Site Temporary Exclusion Permit, download and complete the appropriate paper-based Disturbed Site permit application:

 At this time, these two Disturbed Site permit applications can only be submitted through the U.S. Postal Service.

 Refer to the disturbed site permit application checklist for a list of items that will be needed to complete the online application process.
 Complete applications should be submitted at least 90 days prior to the time needed, although most applications will be processed in 45 days or less.
 Timely issuance of permits is dependent on receiving all of the required documentation and mitigation.

 Permittees may be eligible for a refund once relocation activities have been completed, the after action report submitted, and if the actual number of gopher tortoises relocated was less than the number permitted.
 Refund requests will be processed only after the final after action report is accepted by the FWC.
 This refund request form must be submitted to the FWC within 60 days of the date the final after action report is accepted.
 Forms submitted more than 60 days after FWC acceptance of the final after action report will not be eligible for a refund.

-If your permit invoice was calculated using the original mitigation amount prior to 8/27/2014, complete and submit this refund request form.
+If your permit invoice was calculated according to the CPI-adjusted mitigation implemented on 08/27/2014, complete and submit this "refund request form

-If your permit invoice was calculated according to the CPI-adjusted mitigation implemented on 08/27/2014, complete and submit this refund request form.
+If your permit invoice was calculated according to the CPI-adjusted mitigation implemented on 07/01/2015, complete and submit this "refund request form

 If the incorrect form is submitted you will be notified by FWC and asked to submit the correct request form.